-SPEN proposes to construct a 132-kV continuous overhead line (OHL) between the consented Troston Loch Wind Farm and the proposed Glenshimmeroch collector substation in order to connect the Troston Loch Wind Farm to the national grid.
-The challenge is to identify an OHL route between the points of connection that will achieve SPEN's routeing objective and comply with current best practice guidance.
-SPEN's approach to routeing an OHL is based on the premise that the major environmental effect of an OHL is visual, and the degree of visual intrusion can be reduced by careful routeing.
+SPEN proposes to construct a 132 kV continuous overhead line (OHL) between the proposed Euchanhead Renewable Energy Development (RED) and the consented Lorg Wind Farm substation in order to connect the Euchanhead RED to the national grid.
+The challenge is to identify an OHL route between the points of connection that will achieve SPEN's routeing objective and comply with the current best-practice guidance.
+SPEN's approach to routeing an overhead line is based on the premise that the major effect of an overhead line is visual and the degree of visual intrusion can be reduced by careful routeing.
 A reduction in visual intrusion can be achieved by routeing the line to fit the topography, by using topography and trees to provide screening and/or background, and by routeing the line away from settlements and roads.
 In addition, a well-routed line takes into account other environmental and technical considerations and avoids, wherever possible, the most sensitive and valued natural and man-made features.